projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 @classmethod
 def count_data(cls, categorized_data):
     """
-    This method sorts though the 'data' field in categorize_data, which is the dictionary returned from categorize_data(), and counts the frequency in which characteristics appear within the salary category.
+    This method sorts though the 'data' field in categorize_data, which is the dictionary returned from categorize_data(), and counts the frequency in which specific answers appear within the salary category.
+    categorized_data: dictionary returned from categorize_data()
     Returns: dictionary
-        keys: string type key for every salary category
+        keys: salary categories (strings)
-        values: a dictionary containing a 'count' (integer values of records/entries) for each category, min and max integer values (for the range), and another data dictionary, which contains a dictionary with the string type name of characteristics as keys and the frequency in which they repeat within the category as integer values.
+        values: dictionary
+            keys: count, min, max, data (strings)
+            values: count, min, and max are positive integers (including zero), data is a dictionary
+                keys: survey answers (strings)
+                values: positive integers (including zero)
     """
 ```
 Similar to categorize_data(), to create this method we need to use an accumulation pattern and do the following: